What Does it Take to Be a Biological Technician?

 - Fowl Blood Tester

-In 2016, there was an estimated number of 82,100 jobs in the United States for Biological Technician.
+In the United States, there were 82,100 jobs for Biological Technician in 2016.
 New jobs are being produced at a rate of 10.1% which is above the national average.
 The Bureau of Labor Statistics predicts 8,300 new jobs for Biological Technician by 2026.
-Due to new job openings and attrition, there will be an average of 8,900 job openings in this field each year.
+The BLS estimates 8,900 yearly job openings in this field.

 The states with the most job growth for Biological Technician are Utah, Missouri, and Nevada.
 Watch out if you plan on working in Alaska, West Virginia, or Illinois.
 These states have the worst job growth for this type of profession.